Anniversary (Akina Nakamori album): Background

 Anniversary is the first studio album released in 1984.

-The music production team consist of a long-term collaborators from Nakamori's debut times, such as a Mitsuo Hagita, siblings Etsuko and Takao Kisugi, Amii Ozaki, Kōji Tamaki (a future member of Anzen Chitai), Keiko Miura and Haruomi Hosono.
+The music production team consist of a long-term collaborators from Nakamori's debut times, such as a Mitsuo Hagita, siblings Etsuko and Takao Kisugi, Amii Ozaki, Kōji Tamaki (a future member of Anzen Chitai), Yoshiko Miura and Haruomi Hosono.

 Unlike previous album New Akina Etranger, which had heavy influence of later's Momoe Yamaguchi music production team and European-oriented album style, Anniversary has more summer and tropical style according to interview from the magazine The Television.

 Promotion

 Single

 "Kita Wing" was released on 1 January 1984, her first single in 1984.
 The single debuted at number two on the Oricon Single Weekly Chart and became the ninth best-selling single of 1984.
-In the Best Ten ranking, it debuted at number one and stayed at number 11 in the yearly chart.
+In The Best Ten ranking, it debuted at number one and stayed at number 11 in the yearly chart.

 It received three rewards: special composition award in the 4th Japan Composition Award, Best Hit Award in the 13th FNS Music Festival and Best Singing Award in the 26th Japan Record Awards.

 On 15 December 1984, "Kita Wing" was released as a special edition Kita Wing/Refrain.